Alfred Gomis: Senegal

 Gomis was then called up by the Senegal national team, making his senior international debut on 14 November 2017, starting in a 2–1 victory against South Africa in the last qualifying match for the 2018 FIFA World Cup.
 In May 2018 he was named in Senegal's 23 man squad for the 2018 FIFA World Cup in Russia.
 He participated in the 2021 AFCON.

+He was appointed a Grand Officer of the National Order of the Lion by President of Senegal Macky Sall following the nation's victory at the 2021 Africa Cup of Nations.